refinedev/refine/documentation/docs/guides-and-concepts/telemetry/telemetry.md

 ## How do we collect data?

 The tracking happens when a Refine application is loaded on users browser.
-On application init, a single HTTP request is sent to [https://telemery.refine.dev](https://telemery.refine.dev) .
-The request is encrypted with 1024-bit RSA public key and securely decrypted on Refine servers.
+On application init, a single HTTP request is sent to [https://telemery.refine.dev](https://telemery.refine.dev).
+The request body is encrypted with JSON Web Encryption (JWE) standard  ([ietf.org/doc/html/rfc7516](https://datatracker.ietf.org/doc/html/rfc7516)) to be decrypted securely on Refine servers.

 There are no consequent requests on that session, as we do NOT collect any behavioral information as _page views_, _button clicks_ etc.